raewtf/raewtf.github.io/_posts/2025-10-05-there-but-for-the-hex-of-gon-go-i.md

 <hr>

-¹I really should consider recording a cut of that for YouTube sometime — heaven knows I've already forgotten all my lines, and that it wasn't that good of a talk anyway.
+[^1]: I really should consider recording a cut of that for YouTube sometime — heaven knows I've already forgotten all my lines, and that it wasn't that good of a talk anyway.

-²I know, I know.
+[^2]: I know, I know.
 Apparently a lot of LÖVE libraries are named like this.
 I don't know why.